bibyzan/CodeFoo6/README.md

 # CodeFoo6

 This repo contains 2 projects:
-	A scrabble hand optimizer made in jave
-	A native iphone app that pulls a list of articles and videos and displays them
+	A scrabble hand optimizer made in java and native iphone app that pulls a list of articles and videos and displays them

 The Scrabble project:
 I made using intellij 14 on windows in java 8, however it should work on mac and linux (not tested)